-\ Normally insert 12 months as the period during which defective or otherwise nonconforming supplies must be replaced.
-However, when the supplies being bought have a shelf life of less than 1 year, you should use the shelf-life period, or in the instance where you reasonably expect a longer period to be available, you should use the longer period. \\ The rates to be inserted are established by the Commis-
+Normally insert 12 months as the period during which defective or otherwise nonconforming supplies must be replaced.
+However, when the supplies being bought have a shelf life of less than 1 year, you should use the shelf-life period, or in the instance where you reasonably expect a longer period to be available, you should use the longer period.
+The rates to be inserted are established by the Commissioner of the Federal Acquisition Service or a designee.